AMReX-Fusion/Furnace/Exec/hydro_tests/RT/README.md

 These particles are moved with the fluid velocity each time step, and if they leave the domain then they just "disappear."

-This test is primarily designed to test the ability of Castro to handle particles.
+This test is primarily designed to test the ability of Furnace to handle particles.